 The peak season of San Ignacio whale watching is between the end of January to early April.

-What do you mean by virtually unlimited whale watching?
+What do you mean by virtually unlimited grey whale watching?

 Why do your trips leave out of Cabo San Lucas?